KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_pantheon_of_gods.md

 Hermes (Ἑρμῆς) – Messenger, borders, movement between worlds.

-(Hermes resonates strongly with my “Messenger of the Logos” archetype.)
+(Hermes resonates strongly with the “Messenger of the Logos” archetype.)

 The Greek gods = the emotional & psychological frequencies of consciousness.